dfireBird/dfirebird.github.io/src/content/about/about.md

 ## Programming

-Typescript, Rust are my go-to choice of programming languages and at-times I like to use C++.
+Rust is my go-to choice of programming language now and at-times I like to use Haskell, Elixir and Typescript.

-I recently started learning Haskell and working on implementing Chess in Rust using ggez and improving the discord bot Emourge.
+I'm working on to finish Tincan, a peer-to-peer chat application in Rust and to make it more sensible to use and at-times I work on jkbbwr's Forge.

-I also have some experience in Javascript, Racket, Elixir, Python, C and Java as well as HTML and CSS.
+I also have some experience in Javascript, Racket, C++, Python, C and Java as well as HTML and CSS.

 ## Technologies